lony/page_getgoetz.com/content/blog/2018/bike.md

   * Wear out rim
   * Hydraulics better than with bowden
   * If, then best like Magura
-  * Recommended Magura HS 11 oder 33
+  * Recommended Magura HS 11 or 33

 * Disk brake [1](https://www.rad-lager.de/scheibenbremsen.htm)
 	* Wear out disc